What Percentage Do Personal Injury Lawyers Take In Florida?

 However, in personal injury & car accident cases, you only pay a percentage of your recovery.
 So if you recover nothing, you do not have to worry about paying your lawyer.
 (This can happen to the lawyer’s detriment, if, for example, the defense happens to find a witness who swears you were going double the speed you told your lawyer.)

 The contingent fee arrangement (of personal injury lawyers) is also good because you and your lawyer have a similar interest in the outcome of the case.
 Your lawyer earns more if you earn more.
 That’s unlike most non-injury cases, where the lawyer has already been paid, at the outset of the case.
 And the fee arrangement is very helpful in terms of up front costs.
-Lawyers who go to trial pay thousands of dollars to vendors and testifying experts — at their own considerable risk — and you owe nothing unless they recover money for you.
+Lawyers who go to trial pay thousands of dollars to vendors and testifying experts — at their own sometimes considerable risk — and you owe nothing unless they recover money for you.

 But the contingent fee is bad because, truly, insurance companies should pay you the full and fair amount without needing a lawyer.
 That’s what used to happen most of the time “in the good old days,” like before the 1990s.
 Unfortunately, insurance companies hired big time consultants in the 1990s to restructure everything about how they pay claims — and their customers have suffered like crazy ever since then.
 Law makers could also pass statutes (laws) requiring an insurance company to pay you in full, AND pay your lawyer.
 They just haven’t done so, thanks largely to pro-insurance company legislative bodies.